cliffordru/mcp-meeting-agent/README.md

 - **langchain**: LLM integration
 - **pytest**: Testing framework

+**Note**: Langfuse observability is included in dependencies but not yet implemented in the current version.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.